huggingface/blog/falconmamba.md

 An alternative to parallel prefill is to process the prompt token by token, which we will refer to as *sequential prefill*.
 Akin to sequence parallelism, it can also be done on larger chunks of the prompt instead of individual tokens for better GPU usage.
 While sequential prefill makes little sense for transformers, it brings back the possibility of processing arbitrary long prompts by SSM models.

 With these remarks in mind, we first test the largest sequence length that can fit on a single 24 GB A10 GPU, putting the results on the [figure](#max-length) below.
 The batch size is fixed at 1, and we are using float32 precision.
-Even for parallel prefill, FalconMamba can fit larger sequences than a transformer, while in sequential prefill, it unlocks its full potential and can process arbitrary long prompt
+Even for parallel prefill, Falcon Mamba can fit larger sequences than a transformer, while in sequential prefill, it unlocks its full potential and can process arbitrary long prompt

 <a id="max-length"></a>
 ![Model Performance](https://huggingface.co/datasets/tiiuae/documentation-images/resolve/main/falcon_mamba/max_len_llalma3-1.png)